 Advanced 3: A book set in a monastery: Wicked Saints (5/5 stars)

 This book isn’t set to be published until April, but I’m going to count it now.
-I do have a review coming on the publication date, so stay tuned for that!
+You can check out my full review here!
 The book opens in a monastery with one of our main characters, a girl who grew up there.
 The majority of the book takes place outside the monastery but the symbol of the monastery plays a vital role throughout the book for the plot and the characters.
 So although I might be cheating a bit since the book doesn’t solely take place there, I think it should count because of the figurative role it plays in the book.